-- End of life care was delivered in a coordinated way which took into account the needs of those whose circumstances may make them vulnerable. - The practice held a register of patients living in vulnerable circumstances including homeless people, travellers and those with a learning disability.
+- End of life care was delivered in a co-ordinated way which took into account the needs of those whose circumstances may make them vulnerable. - The practice held a register of patients living in vulnerable circumstances including homeless people and travellers. - The practice maintained a learning disabilities register of eight patients, seven of whom had received an annual follow up and had their care plans reviewed. - The practice worked with local alcohol and drugs support teams